 As the post-war generation expanded the church with young families, it became apparent that an educational wing would need to be added, or the church would once again need to relocate.
 Shuford Mills donated 10 acres of land on 16th Avenue NW, which was literally north of Hickory in the woods.
 This is where Corinth’s current Gothic sanctuary was built and dedicated on Sunday, September 6, 1959.
 The 50th Anniversary of the church building was held on August 30, 2009.
 The anniversary booklet includes detailed descriptions of the gothic building and is available at the church office.

 In response to a growing number of students (6-12th grade) in the congregation, the Abernethy Student Center was built behind the education building and Sanctuary in 2008.
 That building currently houses junior and senior high Sunday school classes, Wednesday night youth CREW, and Big City Studio worship.

 Corinth in 2013

+The first contemporary worship at Corinth was held on a Sunday evening in 2001.
+In September 2003 the Contemporary worship was moved to 11:00 AM on Sunday mornings, the same time as the traditional service.
 As the contemporary worship service grew, it became obvious that the original fellowship hall was no longer sufficient.
 In January 2013, Bost Memorial Hall was opened as a new multi-purpose facility for contemporary worship, Wednesday night dinners, and other special events.

 In December 2013, Corinth acquired an adjacent residential property, which was thoroughly renovated to become new adult education spaces.
 The West Campus includes the Mitchell House (classrooms and meeting rooms), the POTS House (large class or meeting room), the Mitchell House Extension (two smaller classrooms) and the Minnie & BB Lane Mission House (guest house).